Online Program

 Objective: Awaken understanding of animal suffering and environmental degradation.

-Topic: The dynamic relationship between world, animals, and self.
+Topic: Flourishing and the dynamic relationship between, animals, land, and self.

 Activities: Meditation practices, reflecting on homework, interactive discussion of interdependence, kinship, and ecological belonging